precice/precice.github.io/pages/docs/installation/installation-bindings-python.md

 ## Installation

 The python bindings for preCICE are [published on PyPI](https://pypi.org/project/pyprecice/) with the package `pyprecice`.
 You can use your python package manager for installing the language bindings.
 For example, `pip3 install --user pyprecice`.
+This will automatically install the latest version of the bindings.
+If you are using an older version, you have to explicitly tell pip to download the correct version (For example, `pip3 install --user pyprecice==2.2.0.2` for preCICE version `2.2.0`).
+See [the PyPI release history](https://pypi.org/project/pyprecice/#history) for a list of available version.
 Note that preCICE and MPI have to be installed on your system.

 ## Usage